 Also included in Bright Coop’s manufacturing processes is a rough terrain forklift manufacturing plant.
 Bright started manufacturing its own line of forklifts designed specifically for the poultry industry in 2004 after many years of distributing the K.D.
 Manitou brand.
 Bright Coop’s years of experience and knowledge of the poultry industry has enabled them to succeed in producing both 3-wheel and 4-wheel forklifts that are recognized both nationally and internationally as the “preferred” lifts in the poultry industry.

 Bright Coop continues to work diligently on new ideas and concepts that will improve the way “live poultry” is handled.
-One of the more recent developments includes the CMC Automated Chicken Harvester for loading chickens by machine rather than the traditional and labor intensive “hand catching” method.
 The concept of gas stunning poultry in lieu of electrical stunning has led Bright Coop into developing cages suitable for this concept.
 Animal welfare has always been highly regarded by Bright Coop, and we will continue that tradition as we develop new products for the future.